Eternalglow11/Eternalglow11/README.md

 - 👋 Hi, I’m @Eternalglow11
 - 👀 I’m interested in Mechatronics
-- 🌱 I’m currently learning about Computer Enginnering
+- 🌱 I’m currently learning about Computer Engineering
 - 📫 How to reach me: JackPierret11@gmail.com
 - ⚡ Fun fact: I aspire to be a Mechatronics Engineer